 We came to call this the “DEV” framework: like adults, children and youth experience poverty as Deprivation – the typical “lack” of basic needs.
 But, from a surprisingly early age, children living in poverty also feel Excluded from their communities, and Vulnerable to risks and threats around them.

 The Poverty Study was very valuable in encouraging CCF staff to recognise that poverty, for children was much more than a “lack” of basic needs.
 This way of thinking about child poverty, from the lived experience of children themselves, would be a fundamental foundation for Bright Futures.

 The OCA and the CCF Poverty Study were very impressive examples of rigorous, evidence-based research.
 But, in a very real sense, they were just studies, on paper.
 The next, and most important step, would be to integrate insights from these studies into what CCF actually did, on the ground, in poor communities.

 It would be up to Daniel and me to create, test, and document CCF’s new program approach, Bright Futures.

 I’ll begin to describe how we did that, next time.

 A Second Climb, A Second Season

 I climbed Middle Carter again, on 19 October 2019, on a solo hike in which I also climbed Middle Carter and Carter Dome.
 I was in my second round of climbing all the 4000-footers – this time in different seasons and, when possible, on different trails.
 So whereas I had climbed Middle Carter in the late summer of 2016, this time I would be going up in the early fall.
-And since I would be attempting to do all three Carters (Middle, South, and Dome), it would be a different hike.
+And since I would be attempting to do all three Carters (Middle, South, and Dome), it would be a different hike, a very different route.